 Combining Data for an Accurate Overview

-Once you complete all the elements for your master budget, you can use this data to get an accurate overview of the upcoming year.
-This is useful for positioning your small business for expansion, as it shows you where you have room to budget for extra employees, industry-specific expenses, and slack for potentially lean times.
-You can also use this data to better manage your cash flow and boost product development, and it can show you areas with minimized investment risks or possible issues that lie ahead.
+Once you complete all the elements of your master budget, you can use this data to get an accurate overview of the upcoming year.
+This is useful for positioning a small business for expansion, as it shows you where you have room to budget for extra employees, industry-specific expenses, and slack for potentially lean times.
+You can also use this data to manage your cash flow better and boost product development, and it can show you areas with minimized investment risks or possible issues that lie ahead.
 When you know how much revenue and expenses to expect in the coming year, you can better position your company for healthy growth.
-Be sure to keep tabs on projections and assumptions to ensure you don’t encounter surprises or miss really good opportunities for growth.
+Be sure to keep tabs on projections and assumptions to ensure you don’t encounter surprises or miss a really good opportunity to grow your company.

 Potential Budgeting Issues